 She has taught numerous college level courses in dress and retailing, worked in art and design museums/galleries in multiple capacities, done many projects in fashion and art journalism and wardrobe styling, and worked on endless retail floors.

-Below are a some of Monica’s presentations and publications:
+Below are a few of Monica’s recent publications:

 Sklar, M. & DeLong, M. (2013).
 Punk Dress in the workplace: Expression and Accommodation.
 Clothing and Textiles Research Journal, 30(4), 285-299.

 Sklar, M. & Michel, L. (2012).
 “The punk palette: Subversion through color” in Delong, M. & Martenson, B. (Eds.)
 Color and Design.
 Oxford: Berg Publishers.

 Kang, M., Sklar, M., & Johnson, K.K.P.
 (2011).
 Men at work: Using dress to create and communicate identities.
 Journal of Fashion Marketing and Management (15)4.

 DeLong, M., Gage, K., Park, J., & Sklar, M. (2011).
 The black leather jacket.
 Included in the online edition of the Berg Encyclopedia of World Dress and Fashion.